prateekagr21/Telecom-Customer-churn-rate-prediction/README.md

 - Finded Accuracy score
 - Plotted Confusion Matrix
 - Also plotted the Key factors which predicted customer Churn in LOGISTIC REGRESSION
-- And at last, Classification report.
+- And at last, the Classification report.

 ## Random Forest Classifier